adelriosantiago/adelriosantiago-blog/amazing-czech-republic/eng.md

 ### 1.- Cobblestones everywhere

-The first thing you notice is that all streets are made of cobblestones.
-It looks simply beautiful.
+The first thing you notice is that all streets are made of cobblestones and it looks beautiful.
 I have to say that I am not 100% sure that all cities in Czechia do the same but this holds true for Prague.

 ### 2. A great public transportation service